 On the Align joint venture, recruitment of labour by the joint venture is focused through three agencies.
 As part of the procurement of these agencies, the Align joint venture ensured that the chosen agencies were paying in accordance with the London living wage, complying with the working rules agreement and the right taxes were being deducted.
 Pursuant to their contractual obligations, the labour agencies are required to conduct all the applicable 'right to work' checks and ensure that all legislation applicable to the workers are complied with.
 The labour agencies are also required to conduct audits to ensure, among other things, that the labour agencies are conducting all the applicable screenings to ensure that the workers they provide are not victims of modern slavery.

-The BYLOR joint venture engages its labour workforce (approximately 6000 in 2023) using a service company, BYLOR Services Limited, which has issued its own Modern Slavery Statement.
+The BYLOR joint venture engages its labour workforce using a service company, BYLOR Services Limited.
 The BYLOR joint venture may occasionally enter into temporary labour-only subcontracts to meet peaks in demand for particular areas of the project.